cuba-platform/dashboard-addon/README.md

 - `referenceName` - the attribute which will serve for a dashboard search in a database;
 - `jsonPath` - the `classPath` to the dashboard JSON file;
-- `class` - the controller class of the `dashboard-ui` component which has to be inherited from `com.haulmont.addon.dashboard.web.dashboard.frames.ui_component.WebDashboardFrame`;
+- `class` - the controller class of the `dashboard-ui` component which has to be inherited from `com.haulmont.addon.dashboard.web.dashboard.frames.uicomponent.WebDashboardFrame`;
 - `timerDelay` - the time period in seconds for refresh a dashboard-ui.

 ***Note:*** when embedding a dashboard, you must specify the `referenceName` or `jsonPath` attribute.
 When specifying at the same time, the attribute `referenceName` takes precedence over `jsonPath`.